 “We have learned to see in bread an instrument of community between men-the flavour of bread shared has no equal.”
 Antoine de Saint-Exupery

-Come help make bread to share!
-There will be baking bees in the Church kitchen in September to make cinnamon buns for the Fall Fair food court.
+Come help make baked goods to sell through Food Services!
+There will a baking bee in the Church kitchen September 21st to make giant cookies and pfefferneuse (peppernuts) for the Fall Fair food court.
 We need experienced bakers and enthusiastic learners!
-Dates will be announced in late August or early September.
 Call Wendy at 250-963-9276 for details.

 Put aside those Christmas gift books and summer beach reads for the Used Book table.
 We especially like to have Bibles to give away to those who ask.
 Share the Word of God with those who need to hear!
-Donations drop-off information will be announced in early September.
+Drop-off at the church during regular office hours until Sept.
+25.

 Gently used items in working condition will be happily accepted.
-We cannot accept large furniture, old ski or computer equipment, safety equipment (e.g. bicycle or hockey helmets) or baby equipment (car seats, cribs, etc.).
+We DO NOT accept large furniture, old ski or computer equipment, safety equipment (e.g. bicycle or hockey helmets) or baby equipment (car seats, cribs, etc.).
 Ask yourself, “Would I buy this item?”
 Donations drop-off information is available in the bulletin insert or from Wendy 250-963-9276..

 Save extra nice, small items that would be suitable for gift baskets.
 Items must be new, unused, sealed.
-Think small baby toys, children’s books, gardening tools, small golf items, candles… Watch for donation information in early September.
+Think small baby toys, children’s books, gardening tools, small golf items, candles… Call Cathy M-G or Wendy.

 Be creative!
-We would love to have a wide range of local crafts on our tables this year: knitted dishcloths, jewellery, candles, Christmas tree ornaments, woodwork, sewing, paper crafts, baby items, etc!
-Bring donations to the Civic Centre from 2:00-7:00 pm September 28.
+We would love to have a wide range of local crafts on our tables this year: jewelery, candles, Christmas tree ornaments, woodwork, sewing, paper crafts, baby items, etc!
+Bring donations to the Civic Centre from 2:00-7:00 pm September 27.